A Gift from a Flower to a Garden: Reception

-AllMusic stated that the album "stands out as a prime artifact of the flower-power era that produced it," and noted that while "the music still seems a bit fey … the sheer range of subjects and influences make this a surprisingly rewarding work."
+Retrospectively, AllMusic stated that the album "stands out as a prime artifact of the flower-power era that produced it," and noted that while "the music still seems a bit fey ... the sheer range of subjects and influences make this a surprisingly rewarding work."
+The New Rolling Stone Album Guide wrote that the album "delivered the Donovan persona to the max--a troubadour Saint Francis who filled his lyrics with exotic poetry that promoted a bliss straight out of William Blake's Songs of Innocence.